Stack Data Structure Overview

 5. Simplified Memory Management

-With arrays, there's no need for dynamic memory allocation or deallocation during stack operations, reducing complexity.
+When using arrays, there is no need for the dynamic allocation or deallocation of memory during stack operations, hence the complexity is lessened.

 Disadvantages of Stack Using Array in C